 This is an encouraging message that should remind us to put in our all, regardless of how we’re feeling at the moment about our position or professional accomplishments.

 Another one of the Bible verses about work that’s worth noting comes in Colossians.
 We are told to work with all of our hearts, no matter what we are doing and to do so as though we are “working for the Lord” and not for humans.
-No matter what we are doing we must persist as though we are serving God and not man.
+These Bible verses about work ethic tell us that no matter what we are doing we must persist as though we are serving God and not man.

 There is also a responsibility for employers to watch how they perform their duties.
 One of the convicting Bible verses about work comes in Deuteronomy 24:14, when we are told not to take advantage of a hired worker.
-This is something anyone in a position of power should consider.
+This Bible verse about work is something anyone in a position of power should consider.

 The Book of Proverbs is filled with Bible verses about hard work.
 In fact, Proverbs 14:23 reminds us of the importance of not being guilty of “mere talk,” as this can lead to poverty.
 The notion of “less talk, more action” is embraced in this scripture, as people are implored to avoid poverty by putting in hard work and dedication.